-Learning the following six stages of human growth and development, synthesized from Maslow and Kohlberg, will help you understand your deeper developmental needs and what to do when.
+Learning the following six stages of human development and growth, synthesized from Maslow and Kohlberg, will help you understand your deeper developmental needs and what to do when.

-Before reading about the stages of growth and development, consider the following two points:
+Before reading about the adult stages of human development and growth, consider the following two points:

-1. Stages of human growth and development come from developmental psychology.
+1. Stages of human development and growth come from developmental psychology.
 This psychology makes broader generalizations, so open your mind to thinking in terms of patterns over decades of time.

 This is very different than considering individual emotions and goals, as is done in most personal development training and therapy.

 2. The primary principle involved in the stages of human development and growth is that certain things in life can only be learned with age and experience.
 When two teenagers decide to get married, they have no idea what they are in for and you can’t tell them, either.
 They just have to go through it, come out the other side of their learning curve, look back and then they get it.